 ACBF Scholarship Fund at UCCS

 In 2013, the ACBF established a scholarship fund at UCCS and funded it with $5,000.
+To date the scholarship fund has granted $23,000 in scholarships.
 The fund is open to any UCCS student with preference for students needing a small amount of money ($500-$1,000) to finish their degree program.
 For example, money to buy books for the final semester.

 For more information, contact the financial aid office at UCCS: www.uccs.edu/finaid/index.html